dankelley/oceglider/sandbox/dk/qc/qc06_help.md

 2. Once a glider/mission pair is selected, you have two choices:
-    * You may click the button labeled `Read` to read the raw data from the appropriate subdirectory of `/data/glider/delayedData` (or one of several other directories that are examined, in sequence, as th app starts).
+    * You may click the button labeled `Read` to read the raw data from the appropriate subdirectory of `/data/glider/delayedData` (or one of several other directories that are examined, as noted above).
     * You may use the pull-down menu that is in the second-from-left column, if that menu displays a date and time.
 This lets you resume a previous analysis.
 (These previous analyses are stored in `.rda` files in the present